 Get to know your consumer rights.

 If you’re planning to travel as soon as restrictions are eased, then it’s worth getting to grips with your consumer rights.
-Or, if your current travel plans have been disrupted, you may be wondering where to turn.
+Or, if your current travel plans have been disrupted, you may wonder where to turn.
 To help you better understand your consumer rights, Creditfix have come up with a helpful infographic.
 This details everything you need to know about obtaining a refund and what to do if your holiday provider goes into administration.
 Understanding your consumer rights will give you peace of mind and make the process of getting your money back much smoother.

 Decide how you’re going to travel.

 Depending on where you are, when it comes to travel, you could have several options.
 From flights and ferries to a potential combination of driving and flying?
-When it comes to Covid-19 social distancing is key, so if you’re hoping to travel as safely as possible, then driving to your destination and turning your journey into more of a road trip could be the right choice for you.
+When it comes to Covid-19 social distancing is key, so if you’re hoping to travel as safely as possible, driving to your destination and turning your journey into more of a road trip could be the right choice.
 If flying is your only choice, make sure you regularly check the requirements and travel regulations set out by your airline provider.

 What about accommodation?

 Again, this depends on the kind of holiday you’re hoping for.
 Some can take solace because good hotels come with stringent cleaning policies, and many will have upped their game since the covid crisis began.
 A challenge in finding vacation accommodations is finding the right place to stay.
 That’s why it’s always good to use social media platforms for services related to accommodations.
 However, others may be less inclined to spend time in crowded hotel foyers, elevators, and other hotel facilities.
 Other options include self-catering properties – an ideal option for those wanting to reduce the amount of contact they have with others, and even staying in your very own RV could be an option!

 And finally, remember you may have to make allowances.